Skip to main content

 • methotrexate (arthritis medicine)

-4. Discuss with your doctor as well if you are taking other medications have had heartburn for the last three months, are experiencing unexplained weight loss, nausea or vomiting, stomach pain or frequent wheezing with heartburn.3
+Also discuss with your doctor if you are taking other medications and have had heartburn for the last three months, are experiencing unexplained weight loss, nausea or vomiting, stomach pain or frequent wheezing with heartburn.3

 Pay attention to how you feel